Potential Impact fraction and Population Attributable Fraction

 Link function such that the relative risk is given by

 Derivative of the link function for the relative risk.
-The function tries to build it automatically from
+The constructor tries to build it automatically from

 Link function such that the